 Grantees are encouraged to earn income to defray program costs.
 The state requires that interest earned in excess of $250 per year on grants from purely state sources be considered program income.
 Earnings attributable to federal funds may be used only in accordance with applicable federal law.

-5. Expenditures Made from Program Income - Program income is treated the same as "awarded" funds.
-As such, all of the award's rules and regulations are applied to the program income and it can not be spent on any activities other than the program.
+5. Expenditures made from program income: Program income is treated the same as "awarded" funds.
+As such, all of the award's rules and regulations are applied to the program income, which can-not be spent on any activities other than the program.

-6. Tracking and Documentation - A separate account in the grant range of account numbers will be set-up by the Office of Sponsored Programs in order to accurately track and report program income.
-The program income account will have the same time period as the grant.
+6. Tracking and documentation: A separate account in the grant range of account numbers will be set up by the Office of Sponsored Programs in order to accurately track and report program income.
+This account will have the same time period as the grant.

-7. Income Earned After the Sponsored Program Has Ended - Income earned after the end of the project no longer has a government obligation on the use of funds.
+7. Income earned after the sponsored program has ended: Income earned after the end of the project no longer has a government obligation on its use.

-8. Tuition and Fees for Regularly Offered Courses - Tuition and related fees received by an institution for a regularly offered course taught by an employee performing under a sponsored project is not considered program income.
+8. Tuition and fees for regularly offered courses: Tuition and related fees received by an institution for a regularly offered course taught by an employee performing under a sponsored project are not considered program income.

 This PPS has been approved by the reviewer listed below and represents Texas State's Division of Academic Affairs policy and procedure from the date of this document until superseded.